Souliolii/Quest-Cloner-v83-AdventureMS/README.md

 rewardSummary

-Saves the updated XML.
+Saves changes

-Creates a safety backup:

-filename.xml.bak
+Creates .bak backups automatically

-🔄 After Editing (Client-Side)
+🔄 After Editing (Client-Side Workflow)

-Open Quest.wz in HaRepacker.
+Open Quest.wz in HaRepacker

-Right-click → Import XML.
+Right-click → Import XML

-Select the modified XML files.
+Select the modified XML files

-Save Quest.wz.
+Save Quest.wz

-Place the updated Quest.wz in your MapleStory client folder.
+Place updated Quest.wz into your client folder

-Your new quest now appears in-game and can be accepted.
+Your custom quest now appears in-game.

-⚠️ Important — Step 4 (Server-Side Quest Data!)
+⚠️ Important — Step 4 (SERVER-SIDE QUEST DATA)

-If your server does not load the updated quest files, the new quest will not track kills, rewards, or progress, even if the client shows it correctly.
+If the server does not contain the same quest ID block, the quest will:

+Accept correctly

+Complete visually

+BUT NOT TRACK KILLS / REWARDS

+Your server must contain cloned quest data for:

+✔ Act (rewards)
+✔ Check (kill requirements)
+✔ Info (QuestInfo fields)

-When cloning quests (e.g., 1037 → 3000):
+If you're cloning quest 1037 → 3000:

-✔️ Client must contain quest 3000
+Client must have Quest 3000

-✔️ Server must ALSO contain quest 3000
+Server must also have Quest 3000

-This means:

-Duplicate the same quest structures on the server side:

-Check (kill requirements)

-Act (rewards)

-Info (QuestInfo)

-Your server must load these updated WZ/XML files OR use its own quest data definitions.

-Without this step:

-The quest will accept but will not track mob kills or complete properly.
+Otherwise:

+❌ Mob kills do not update
+❌ Rewards do not apply
+❌ Quest never completes properly

-🧰 Troubleshooting
+🧰 Troubleshooting Guide
-❌ "Act.img.xml not found in this folder, skipping."
+❌ “Act.img.xml not found in this folder”

-You ran the script in the wrong directory.
+You're running the tool in the wrong folder.
-Use the .bat launcher or navigate to the XML folder manually.
+Put the EXE or script next to the XMLs.

+❌ “QuestInfo.img.xml not found in script folder”

+You ran the EXE in a folder with .img files, not .img.xml files.

+❌ Quest appears in-game but does not award items/EXP

+Your server does NOT contain the cloned quest data — see Step 4.

 ❌ New quest not created

-Confirm the base quest ID exists.
-Search inside your XML for:
+Your base quest ID doesn't exist.
+Search for:

 <imgdir name="1037">

-Quest accepts but does not track kills

-Your server does not contain the new quest’s mob requirement.
-See Step 4 above.

 📄 License

+MIT License
-MIT License — free to use, modify, and redistribute.
+Free to use, modify, redistribute, and include in private servers.